percona/pmm-doc/docs/install-pmm/install-pmm-server/helm.md

 ### PMM SSL certificates

-PMM ships with self signed SSL certificates to provide secure connection between client and server ([check here](../../pmm-admin/security/ssl_encryption.md)).
+PMM ships with self signed SSL certificates to provide secure connection between client and server ([check here](../../how-to/secure.md#ssl-encryption)).

 You will see the warning when connecting to PMM.
-To further increase security, you could provide your certificates and add values of credentials to the fields of the `cert` section:
+To further increase security, you should provide your certificates and add values of credentials to the fields of the `cert` section:

 ```yaml
 certs: